amit17051980/win-vagrant-docker-xcp/README.md

 cd .\win-vagrant-docker-xcp
 ```

-Copy the files below into '.\win-vagrant-docker-xcp\media-files'
+## Copy the files below into '.\win-vagrant-docker-xcp\media-files'

 * TBC
 * TBC

+## Update the 'documentum-environment.profile' for appropriate passwords, and use HashiCorp Vault to store these for future reference.

-Run the command below to create the VM with all the relevant containers.
+## Run the command below to create the VM with all the relevant containers.

 ```PowerShell
 # Import the environment variables to connect with private docker hub registry.